 Life Changes Outside of Open Enrollment

-Open Enrollment has ended.
-If you experience a life change, it is important to report it as soon as possible because you may qualify for a Special Enrollment Period.
+2018 Open Enrollment runs now through December 15, 2017.
+If you experience a life change after December 15, 2017, it is important to report it as soon as possible because you may qualify for a Special Enrollment Period.
 This would allow you to make changes to your plan.
 Learn more about qualifying for a Special Enrollment Period.

 Most Americans who do not have health insurance will have to pay the Shared Responsibility Payment when they file their federal taxes.